 We offer you both individual advice and subject-specific information events on the subject of research data – please contact us for more details.

-Due to the coronavirus situation, we are currently offering consultations by email, phone and using virtual conferencing tools (DFN, Skype for Business).
+Due to the coronavirus situation, we are currently offering consultations by email, phone and using virtual conferencing tools.
 We have also compiled external pages with information on various aspects of research data management.

 - Initial information: what is meant by research data?